Buckeye High School (Medina County, Ohio): Sports

-Buckeye High School is a member of the Great Lakes Conference.
-A variety of sports are offered at the high school including: Boys and girls cross country, boys and girls track, boys and girls soccer, football, cheerleading, Lady Bucks volleyball, baseball, softball, gymnastics, boys and girls basketball, wrestling, boys and girls golf, swimming, and bowling.
+A variety of sports are offered at the high school including: Boys and girls cross country, boys and girls track, boys and girls soccer, football, cheerleading, Lady Bucks volleyball, baseball, softball, gymnastics, boys and girls basketball, wrestling, boys and girls golf, swimming, marching band, and bowling.
 However, these sports are not free, but there is a fee that is required to participate.
 The amounts were set in the 2010–2011 school year and have remained constant since then.
 For the first sport the amount to be paid is $395.00, for the second sport it is $295 and for the third sport it is $195.
 For families with more than one child playing sports at Buckeye High School there is a family maximum that is set at $1,600 per year.
 From 1953–1956 Buckeye belonged to the Medina County League.
 From 1957–1987, Buckeye belonged to the Inland Conference until it folded in 1987.
-They were Independent from 1988–1992.
+Buckeye was Independent from 1988–1992.
 Buckeye belonged to the Mohican Conference from 1993–2003.
-Buckeye was Independent again in 2004, was part of the Patriot Athletic Conference from 2005–2019 (in which they were voted out due to their dominance), and joined the Great Lakes Conference in the fall of 2019.
+Buckeye was Independent again in 2004.
+Buckeye belonged to the Patriot Athletic Conference from 2005–2018 (in which they were voted out due to their dominance).
+From 2019–2024, Buckeye belonged to the Great Lakes Conference until it folded in 2024.
+Buckeye then helped form the Cleveland West Conference.